SUNW4VE/ChromaFire/README.md

 How it works:
 ------------------------------------------------------------------
-- Detection is active whenever **RMB** is held down.
-- **Ctrl+Q** closes the script.
+- Detection is active whenever the game window is focused and the **toggle** is ON.
+The toggle key is by default E, but can be changed to a different keybind via the config file.
-- ChromaFire repeatedly scans the **center** of your weapon crosshair.
-It sends a click whenever that pixel is NOT a close enough shade of white.
+- When detection is active, ChromaFire repeatedly scans the center of your weapon crosshair.
+It sends a click whenever that pixel is a close enough shade of red.
+The threshold and tolerance of this shade can be modified via the config file.
-- ChromaFire w/AutoScope (CFScope) scopes in before a click, and scopes out after a click.
-This eliminates bloom for all snipers.
-To prevent rapid and unnecessary scoping, CFScope prompts you beforehand to enter a detection cooldown interval.
+- If you use custom weapon keybinds, set them in the config file.
+If the last weapon bind you selected with the sniper bind, the program will autoscope and fire for maximum accuracy.
-- ChromaFire, especially the **.exe** version, should be undetectable as long as the developers don't implement a kernel-level anti-cheat.
+- ChromaFire, should be undetectable so long as the developers do not implement a kernel-level anti-cheat.
 Nothing is injected into the game files; the program simply scans a certain pixel from your monitor screen
-- As of right now, your **Windows** (NOT GAME) resolution needs to be set to 1920x1080 in order for ChromaFire to function properly

-Performance statistics:
+Update Notes:
 ------------------------------------------------------------------
-- ~240 detections per second when the crosshair is white
-- ~70 detections per second when the crosshair is not white
+- The program has been fully rewritten from AutoHotkey to C++
+- Detection is significantly faster than ChromaFire 1.2
-- Detection-to-click latency is 5-15ms
+- Positive detection to click latency is significantly more responsive than ChromaFire 1.2
-- The above statistics were recorded with an AMD Ryzen 9 5900X and an NVIDIA Geforce RTX 3080 Ti, with the game capped to 240 FPS
+- ChromaFire is now based off a switch toggle instead of a hold toggle
+- Customizable toggle keybind
+- Standard ChromaFire and Autoscope ChromaFire have been unified into a single program
+- Customizable weapon keybinds to track when to use autoscope fire or regular fire
+- Automatic resolution detection to determine the center crosshair pixel
+- Fixed an issue where ChromaFire would always send clicks in rapid succession when it detects positive.
+Users can now set customizable detection intervals for each weapon category to prevent rapid succession of clicking which may trigger anti-cheats
+- Fixed an issue where teammates and pets caused ChromaFire to send a false trigger due to the crosshair turning blue when placed over them

 Known issues:
 ------------------------------------------------------------------
-- Weapon effects that alter the chromatic nature of your screen (blindness, love, etc.) throw off the detection and cause ChromaFire to send a false trigger
+- Weapon effects that alter the chromatic nature of your screen (blindness, love, etc.) throw off the detection and disable ChromaFire for the length of their effect
-- Teammates and pets cause ChromaFire to send a false trigger, due to the crosshair turning blue when placed over them
-- Standard ChromaFire (not the scope version) sends a click ~70 times per second when it detects positive, which may trigger a future anti-cheat system
+- Low detection intervals mean that rapid clicks will be sent when ChromaFire detects positive
+- ChromaFire breaks when toggle bind is set to a mouse click button.
+Currently, there is error handling to prevent users from setting it that way
+- ChromaFire sleep interval for one weapon category can "creep" into another weapon category, causing the latter to not fire when ready
-- ChromaFire only works properly with weapons that have a center dot with their crosshair.
+- ChromaFire only functions properly with weapons that have a center dot with their crosshair.
 This is how the program detects enemies by nature and I am not planning to fix this
-- Rare bug that detection does not turn off when releasing right click

 Roadmap:
 ------------------------------------------------------------------
-- Fix known issues while maintaining low latency
+- Fix known issues
-- Activate with Toggle RMB instead of Hold RMB (?)
-- Reduce latency (I might remake ChromaFire entirely with C++ for the sake of this)
-- Automatically determine the center of the crosshair's pixel coordinates (to support multiple display resolutions)
-- Log all of the weapon hotkeys, autoscope only when the last weapon hotkey pressed is Sniper -- effectively creating a master version of ChromaFire